Lucky Color 200 120 Review: First Roll After Trying 35mm

 I'm really impressed!
 I was happy with this film in 35mm, sure, but it doesn't compare to how it looks in 120.
 The larger negative size helps with the grain size and sharpness, which weren't bad in 35mm but noticeably behind Kodak.
 Not only that, but I think that the colors looked better in 120 as well.
 I'm not sure if that's because of what I photographed this time around but that's something to explore in the future.

-Regarding the issue with the tape of the film roll, I really hope that I have just been unlucky twice.
-It doesn’t instill confidence in me that I’ve had such issues with the tape that one time it led me to think I may use enough force to damage the film back and the other time it literally ripped my film back out onto pavement. :/ This should be one of the easiest parts but I don’t want to use a film that may cause physical damage to my cameras if this issue persists.
+Regarding the issue with the tape of the film roll: I really hope that I've just been unlucky twice.
+It doesn’t instill confidence in me that I’ve had issues with the tape that led me to worry I may use enough force to damage the film back or the that it literally ripped my film back out onto pavement. :/ This should be one of the easiest parts but I don’t want to use a film that may cause physical damage to my cameras if this issue persists.

 Honestly, I'm excited to shoot and try this film in more situations.
 I think Lucky Color 200 has a great look for street photography which is mainly what I do.
 If you want to see how the 35mm stacks up to 120, you can see that article here.